 In 2021, the Garden Conservancy implemented pre-registration requirements, capacity limitations, and a new custom, electronic ticketing system for Open Days, similar to electronic ticketing already in place for Digging Deeper, Garden Master Series, and virtual programs.
 Please keep an eye on your email for the most up-to-date registration information.
 Not on our email list?
 Sign up here.

-What changes are being made to the Open Days program this year?
+What changes have been made to the Open Days program?

-- All event registrations will be done on our website, except where specifically indicated otherwise.
+- All event registrations are done on our website, except where specifically indicated otherwise.

 - Registrations are non-refundable.
 Sorry, we are not able to offer reimbursement or exchanges unless we cancel the event.

 - Pre-registration is required in order to maintain safe capacity limits.

 - Open Days gardens are PRIVATE spaces.
 In order to support our garden hosts, we must be extra vigilant in order to ensure their safety and comfort.

 - Electronic ticketing was the only option that allowed for a return to in-person garden visitation in a safe and controlled way.

 - We expect many of these changes will be permanent.
 The Garden Conservancy is pleased to bring Open Days in line with best practices for public visitation at cultural organizations across the country.